5 Common Dental Problems in Toddlers

-Parents should realise that what they might dismiss as simple problems like simple tooth decay or bad breath might, in fact, result in much bigger problems such as infections of the teeth, problems while eating food, speech development problems and others.
+Parents should realise that what they dismiss as simple problems like tooth decay or bad breath might, in fact, result in much bigger problems such as infections of the teeth, problems while eating food, speech development problems and others.

 Let us take a look at the common dental problems in toddlers:

 Foods rich in carbohydrate such as candy, cookies, soft drinks and even fruit juices leave deposits on the teeth.
-These deposits, in turn, combine with the bacteria that are present in the mouth to form plaque resulting in tooth decay.
+These deposits, in turn, combine with the bacteria that are present in the mouth to form plaque, resulting in tooth decay.

 Note: Tooth decay in babies is also known as baby bottle tooth decay or nursing bottle syndrome.